-Cognitive Processing Therapy practised in Kitchener-Waterloo, Milton, Mississauga, and the surrounding areas, Anchoridge Counselling takes pride in the therapy practice offered to help clients with individual needs.
+Cognitive Processing Therapy is practiced in Kitchener-Waterloo, Milton, Mississauga, Oakville, and the surrounding areas.
+Anchoridge Counselling takes pride in the therapy practice offered to help clients with individual needs.

 Many individuals are affected by post-traumatic stress disorder (PTSD) on a daily basis.
 The experience of trauma can be difficult to process and can lead to feelings of helplessness, hopelessness, sadness, fear, an inability to focus, loss of sense of control, avoidance, flashbacks, and in severe cases, thoughts of suicide.